 5) Promote Your Work

 After you complete all of the above steps, it’s time to start promoting yourself as a personal trainer.
 Now that you’re officially certified, have experience under your belt, and understand more about health and wellness than ever before, let the world know what you can do!
-You can promote your work by posting flyers in local businesses or gyms, offering group fitness classes (if appropriate to your specialty), or handing out business cards to people you meet.
+You can promote your work by posting flyers in local businesses or gyms, offering group fitness classes, or handing out business cards (that had been made by Metal Business Kards) to people you meet.
 If you plan on running a mobile personal training practice, put your contact information on your car so that people can call or text you for an appointment!

 6) Form Prices